testground/docs/writing-test-plans/test-plan-manifest.md

 # Understanding the test plan manifest

 Inside the root of every test plan is a file called `manifest.toml`.
 This file is used to explain the test plan to the Testground daemon.
 In this file, a plan can be restricted to specific runners.
 Additionally, this is the file where test cases and parameters are defined.

 If you have created the `quickstart` plan in the previous article, let's have a look at the manifest file we have just created.

 ### Test plan name

-the name of the test plan is a top-level of the file's schema.
+The name of the test plan is a top-level of the file's schema.

 ```text
 name = "quickstart"